larson-group/clubb_release/Readme.txt

   stratocumulus.
 BOMEX, FIRE, and ATEX are statistically steady-state; ARM varies over the course of a day.

-HOC GrADS files:
+CLUBB GrADS files:
   results/<DATE>/bomex_zt.ctl, etc.
   These are the 4 basic runs using the default constants.
 Not used in any way by the tuner, but useful for comparing runs results in grads.
 To obtain similar results on differing platforms, check your compiler's documentation for information on enabling IEEE 754 standard floating-point arithmetic.

-Generated HOC GrADS files:
+Generated CLUBB GrADS files:
   bomex_zt.dat, fire_zt.dat, arm_zt.dat, atex_zt.dat, dycoms_zt.dat,
     wangara_zt.dat, <case>_zm, <case>_sfc ...
   These are the files generated by the hoc subroutine during a model run